Theoretical Foundations of

 If the liquidity constraint is ever to be relevant, it must be relevant at the lowest possible level of market resources, , which obtains for a consumer who enters period with .
 The constraint is ‘relevant’ if it prevents the choice that would otherwise be optimal; at the constraint is relevant if the marginal utility from spending all of today’s resources , exceeds the marginal utility from doing the same thing next period, ; that is, if such choices would violate the Euler equation (7):

-More useful is the case where the PF-GIC and the RIC both hold.
+More useful is the case where the perfect foresight growth and impatience conditions both hold.
 In this case appendix A shows that the limiting constrained consumption function is piecewise linear, with up to a first ‘kink point’ at , and with discrete declines in the MPC at successively increasing kink points .
 As the constrained consumption function approaches arbitrarily close to the unconstrained , and the marginal propensity to consume function limits to .
 Similarly, the value function is nondegenerate and limits into the value function of the unconstrained consumer.
 Surprisingly, this logic holds even when the finite human wealth condition fails (denoted " class="math" > " class="oalign" >).
 A solution exists because the constraint prevents the consumer from borrowing against infinite human wealth to finance infinite current consumption.
 Under these circumstances, the consumer who starts with any amount of resources will run those resources down over time so that by some finite number of periods in the future the consumer will reach , and thereafter will set for eternity, a policy that will yield value of

 The most peculiar possibility occurs when the RIC fails.
 Remarkably, the appendix shows that although under these circumstances the FHWC must also fail, the constrained consumption function is nondegenerate even in this case.
 While it is true that , nevertheless the limiting constrained consumption function is strictly positive and strictly increasing in .
 This result interestingly reconciles the conflicting intuitions from the unconstrained case, where " class="math" > " class="oalign" > would suggest a dengenerate limit of while " class="math" > " class="oalign" > would suggest a degenerate limit of .